JosefAlbers/Roy/README.md

 ### **Auto-Feedback**

-Agents autonomously generate and execute feedback on each other's outputs, leading to continuous improvement and refinement.
+Agents recursively improve via critiquing each other.

 ```python
 s = "Create a secure and unique secret code word with a Python script that involves multiple steps to ensure the highest level of confidentiality and protection.\n"